 Although new and innovative 3D implants, such as spinal implants, are continually being developed to help previously untreatable conditions, the most common use is still for hearing and dental prostheses rather than surgical implants.

 However, the company EnvisonTEC, has stated that the manufacture of its hearing aids has been cut from nine to just three steps thanks to 3D printing, and it is able to produce unique prostheses at a rate of 65 per hour.
-If this rate can be achieved elsewhere, then the promises of implants that can improve personalization and reduce costs may just hold true.
+If this rate can be achieved elsewhere, then the promises of implants that can improve personalisation and reduce costs may just hold true.

 Although the number of examples of 3D implants is still relatively low when compared to traditional methods, they have slowly been on the rise and some proof as to their durability has been found.

 The first trabecular titanium hip cup was implanted over ten years ago.
-The biomaterial is characterized by a three-dimensional hexagonal cell structure that imitates trabecular bone morphology.
+The biomaterial is characterised by a three-dimensional hexagonal cell structure that imitates trabecular bone morphology.
 Within just a few months of the operation, the patient’s bone tissues had started to grow into the 3D cells of the implant, and today the hip is still going strong.

 Image courtesy of Bigstock.